Something went wrong

 7.1M185,324

-451 Middlesex Heating Oil Companies Serving The Community
+451 Middlesex Oil Companies Homeowners Can Count On

-With 169,797,916.341 gallons of heating oil delivered to Middlesex homeowners last winter, the Middlesex community relies on its 451 oil companies to keep warm throughout the winter.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 169,797,916.341 gallons of fuel oil delivered to Middlesex homes during this past winter, the Middlesex community looks to its 451 oil companies when temperatures dip.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Middlesex, two of the closest terminals are Sunoco in Linden, NJ and Sunoco in Linden, NJ.
-Then, the truck delivers the oil to homes and businesses throughout Middlesex and the surrounding region.
+Then, the truck delivers the oil to homes and businesses throughout Middlesex and the surrounding area.